 The Hero web part is a great way to bring focus and visual interest to your page.
 You can display up to five items in the Hero web part and use compelling images, text, and links to draw attention to each.
 The Hero web part is included by default on Communication sites, but you can also add the Hero web part to other pages.

-The Highlighted content web part dynamically displays content based on content type, filtering, or a search string.
+The Highlighted content web part dynamically displays content based on content type (documents, pages, news, videos, images, etc), filtering, or a search string.
 You can also set the scope of the search to a site or site collection, and sort the results.

 The Image web part on a page inserts an image on the page, either from your site, your OneDrive, or your hard drive.